enerrio/frugalchainsaw/README.md

 During training the model uses `sigmoid_binary_cross_entropy` loss function from [Optax](https://optax.readthedocs.io/en/latest/) which expects the model's output to be a single value for each sample i.e. logits.

 ## Folder structure:
-* scripts: for ipynbs and one off scripts.
+* scripts: for notebooks and one off scripts.
-* data: Preprocessed audio data stored as numpy arrays
+* data: Preprocessed audio data stored as numpy arrays using global normalization
+* data_binwise: Preprocessed audio data stored as numpy arrays using bin-wise normalization
-* configs: model configuration files
+* configs: Model configuration files
+* results: Results from training runs
 * src: source code for the model and training loop
 * tests: unit tests